Speaking Engagements

 Here are the topics I typically discuss with educators/administrators (I can address other issues upon request):

-– How schools can identify and address the needs of undocumented students (legal support, avenues for financial assistance, mental health, post-graduation plans, etc.).
+– How schools can identify and address the needs of undocumented students at the undergraduate or graduate level (legal support, avenues for financial assistance, mental health, post-graduation plans, etc.).

-– What type of practical support schools can provide to undocumented students and their loved ones in light of the current Covid19 pandemic, the pending U.S. Supreme Court decision on DACA, and the 2020 U.S. presidential elections.
+– What type of practical support schools can provide to undocumented students and their loved ones in light of the current presidential administration, political climate, and the uncertainty surrounding DACA.

 – Consequences of immigration policies and enforcement practices on the lives of undocumented students and their families.